-Make a Sharpie mug that is dishwasher safe?
-Is that possible?
+Sharpie mugs that are dishwasher safe?
+Is this possible?
 You don’t want to go to all the time and effort to make a beautifully decorated mug and then have it wash off!
 Follow these steps to make sure your Sharpie designs last.
-It really is super easy to jazz up a plain white mug.
-These DIY mugs make the best homemade gifts!
-They can be personalized for any occasion.
-This one is for a very special DAD!
-In fact, he is #1.

 - Plain white ceramic mug